Notice of Nondiscrimination

-If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer at any of these locations:
+If you have any questions or need further assistance regarding this Notice, you may contact the System Privacy Officer at 330.375.6665.

 You have the right to a paper copy of this Notice of Privacy Practices, even if you have requested such copy by e-mail or other electronic means.